LoisRP/java-ilpv4-connector-docs/operating-a-connector/configuration.md

 #### Redis

 Redis is used to track balances for every account operated by this Connector.
-The following properties may be used to configure Reds:
+The following properties may be used to configure Redis:

 * `spring.redis.host`: \(Default: `localhost`\) The host that Redis is operating on.
 * `spring.redis.port`: \(Default: `6379`\) The port that Redis is operating on.
-* `spring.redis.password`: \(Default: none\) An encrypted password String containing the password that can be used access Redis.
+* `spring.redis.password`: \(Default: none\) An encrypted password string that contains the password that can be used to access Redis.

 In the `application.yml` file, a sample configuration might look like this: